Passports & Identification Requirements

 Most countries require that your passport be valid 6 months beyond your arrival into that country.
 It is your responsibility to verify entry requirements with your consulate/embassy/state department to ensure your passport and other travel documents meet the entry requirements for the country you are traveling to.
 Failure to do so could result in denial of entry into that country.

 U.S. Citizens or permanent U.S. residents: If traveling exclusively inside U.S. borders, a passport or visa is not required.
-A passport book is required if your vessel transits through Canadian waters.
-Passport cards are not valid for entry into other countries.
+A passport book or card is required if your vessel transits through Canadian waters.
+All international air travel to other UnCruise destinations, require a passport book.

 Canadian Citizens or permanent Canadian residents: Passports are required to enter the U.S.